cdaven/katalorg/README.md

 # katalorg

+_Note that this tool has been superceded by [NoteExplorer](https://github.com/cdaven/noteexplorer).
+It still works, but won't be maintained by me._

+---

 Python library/script that help with catalogueing and organizing your [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten)-like pile of notes with \[\[wiki-style\]\] links between them.

 ## Collecting backlinks